Global-Health-Engineering/metal-can-fencing/README.md

 │
 ├── media/
-│   ├── photo/  # Images of the prototype and different wire types tested │   └── video/  # Raw videos of the prototype in action │
+│   ├── photo/  # Images of the prototype and different wire types tested │
 ├── hardware/            #.stl files of the 3D printed parts of the prototype
 |   ├── opener/